CEA-MetroCarac/auto-denoise/docs/tutorials/denoising.md

 ### Deep Image Prior (DIP)

-Deep Image Prior is an unsupervised denoising method that can also work with a single image.
+Deep Image Prior is an unsupervised denoising method that can also work with a single image [[8](#ref.8)].
 It uses the prior knowledge embedded in the network architecture to denoise the image.

 ```python
 denoiser_dip = ad.DIP(model=net_params, reg_val=REG_TV_VAL)